andycranston/uruler/README.md

 # uruler

-A computer rack ruler to assist with installing equipment.
+A computer rack unit ruler to assist with installing equipment.

 Download the `uruler.png` image.
 Use a graphics viewer program to print it out.